spammy2/photop-client/readme.md

 You can take a look in `examples/sockbot.ts` to see how to create a discord-ish bot.

+## Contributing
+Photop-Client is not complete!
+There are many features which are not implemented, like viewing the posts of a user.
+Documentation is also not fully done.
+Robot_Engine plans to rely on SimpleSocket instead of normal WebSockets.
+You can make your own contributions to Photop-Client.
+Note that it is written in typescript, so you may need to learn it.
 ### Architecture
 Photop-Client abstractifies the client, users, chats, and posts into classes, defined in their respective files.
 A private network class handles everything pertaining to the network and all classes perform their actions by calling methods of it.